seqscope/cartloader/docs/reference/feature_customization.md

 ## Overview

-While `run_ficture2` allows filtering by regex, CartLoader also provides `feature_filtering`, which filters features (e.g., genes) from a CSV/TSV using explicit lists, substrings, regex patterns, or a type reference file.
-It writes a filtered CSV/TSV (gzipped) and can optionally export an annotation record describing which features were removed and why.
+`CartLoader` provides an add-on module, named `feature_filtering`, to filter features (e.g., genes) from a CSV/TSV using explicit lists, substrings, regex patterns, or a type reference file.

 The curated feature file can then be used downstream, including FICTURE analysis.

+---
 ## Example Usage

 ### 1) Filter by Regex